 - Red, bloodshot eyes

-- Crusting around the eyes, which signifies the duct is blocked
+- Crusting around the eyes, which signifies a blocked duct

-Although tearing is not an emergency, contact your doctor immediately if the tearing is accompanied by red eyes, excess discharge, pain in the eye, or tenderness around the nose or sinuses, or if the tearing has been excessive for a prolonged period.
+Tearing is not always an emergency.
+Yet if red eyes, excess discharge, pain, or tenderness around the nose is present alongside the tearing, contact your doctor immediately.
 Each of these symptoms indicates a more serious problem.